majianjia/aerospikes-fan/README.md

 ![model-exhaust.png](figures/8d514a0a1e240424ab3e2b02e1149a354235453c.png)

 ## Simulation

-I have done 8 CFD using Simscale, a cloud based Computational Fluid Dynamics platform.
+I have done 8 CFD simulation on Simscale, a cloud based Computational Fluid Dynamics platform.
 The free community plan has 10 successful simulation limit.
 Barely enough if you don't count fail simulations, such as once i did not spin the fan...

 ![community-plan-out.png](figures/community-plan-ran-out.png)